benbell95/better_biplot/README.md

 By default, the legends are placed in the right side margin.
 If there is only 1 group, the legend is vertically centred, but if more than 1 group, the legends are placed at the top of the y axis.

-You can change the location of the legend(s) by using the `lpx` and/or `lpy` arguments, to specify the absolute position using the main plot coordinates (even when variables are plotted).
-For example, to move the legends inside the plot area.
+You can change the location of the legend(s) by using the `lpx` and/or `lpy` arguments, to specify the absolute position using the main plot coordinates (even when variables are plotted), for example, to move the legends inside the plot area.
 You can also place the legend in the margins by extrapolating the likely coordinates, however, if using the bottom, left, or top margin, you must also change the plot margins using `par(mar=c())` function before calling `bb_biplot()`.
 When using the right margin, this should happen automatically.
 You can also horizontally align the different legends, rather than vertically align using `horiz=TRUE`.
 This only works with multiple groups.
 Examples:

 ```
 # Legend inside plot (top left)